PranavaSinghal/snake-game-RL/README.md

 pip install matplotlib
 ~~~

+### Thanks
+I want to thank my mentor [Shubham Lohiya](https://github.com/shubhlohiya) for his constant guidance throughout this project despite his busy schedule.
+The project resources created by him helped me pace my learning and gave a good mix of theoretical and practical exposure.
+This is my first time working on a coding project and his support has definitely helped me in overcoming my aversion to and fear of coding.
+He was always there to answer our doubts and review our code, giving us suggestions on code presentation and style as well as correcting logical flaws.
+I also want to thank IIT Bombay for giving us this opportunity to explore programming in Summer of Code, with such interesting coding tasks and enthusiastic mentors.

+### Important Links
 [Basic snake game demo](https://drive.google.com/file/d/1u0gzR0Khpb7Z9phYH4RnklGMcEfqtCSm/view?usp=sharing) \
 The project timeline as well as resources can be found at [Project resources](https://www.notion.so/SOC-Snake-AI-Project-471ff57983a24f749ca0ec08df8c9472) \
 [Windy gridworld demo](https://drive.google.com/file/d/1Wq-gtF8vT03Jqy-7t7ziinwTB0la-mZD/view?usp=sharing)\